 Please join us for the post walk celebration and listen to music by The Brevity Thing and hear the true stories of bravery!

-Suitcase Stories, a collaboration between Massmouth and the International Institute of New England (IINE), honors the contributions of refugees and immigrants throughout the region through the timeless art of live storytelling.
-Local, foreign and U.S.- born residents perform first-person stories on themes of refugee resettlement and immigrant integration.
+Join the International Institute of New England to honor the contributions of refugees and immigrants through the timeless art of live storytelling.
+Local foreign- and U.S.- born residents will perform first-person stories on themes of refugee resettlement and immigrant integration.